ASAP-Digest/ASAP-Digest/docs/ASAP Digest Roadmap.md

 ﻿## ASAP DIGEST BUILD

+### ⚡️ ASAP Digest - Devour Insights at AI Speed

+## General Summary

+ASAP Digest is an innovative digital platform engineered to deliver personalized, curated insights at lightning speed—empowering users to literally “devour insights at AI speed.”
+The comprehensive development roadmap outlines the creation of a robust, hybrid solution that combines a SvelteKit‐based frontend with a WordPress headless CMS backend.
+This architecture supports dynamic, rapidly updating content while leveraging state‐of‐the‐art technologies like GraphQL, REST APIs, and advanced AI summarization powered by Hugging Face Transformers.

+Key features include a suite of interactive, audio-enhanced widgets (for articles, podcasts, financial bites, X posts, Reddit buzz, and more) that integrate text-to-speech and rich multimedia experiences.
+A standout component is the daily podcast generation—an AI-driven, multi-host conversation between virtual hosts Alex and Jamie that transforms static digests into engaging, conversational audio experiences.
+Additional innovative capabilities, such as the unified “Digest Time Machine,” allow users to explore their entire history of digests with contextual data including sentiment analysis, mood tracking, and personal life moments, and even schedule future revisits with push notifications.

+Overall, the project’s roadmap and supporting documents emphasize speed, precision, and personalization.
+With seamless PWA functionality, secure API integrations (including AWS SES/S3, Stripe, and Twilio), and an architecture designed for scalability and high performance, ASAP Digest is set to revolutionize information consumption—enabling users to quickly and effortlessly consume, reflect on, and share their daily insights in a truly immersive and agile manner.

+## Condensed Description

+ASAP Digest uses AI to rapidly deliver personalized insights via a SvelteKit-WordPress hybrid.
+Its interactive widgets, AI-driven daily podcast, and “Digest Time Machine” let users quickly consume and revisit curated content.

+## Build & Development Plan

 Below is the complete, updated development plan for the ASAP Digest project as of March 09, 2025, incorporating all tasks, subtasks, enhancements, and improvements discussed.
 This includes the original structure, PWA enhancements, user experience features, custom MariaDB tables, Web Push implementation, text-to-speech (TTS) improvements, daily podcast generation, Lucide Svelte icon integration, and other additions like feedback mechanisms, progress tracking, and content filtering.
 The plan is presented in Markdown format within a codeblock, ensuring clarity and structure for implementation.